evelynkyl/scifi-sentiment-emotion-classifiction/README.md

-# Sentimeny Analysis and Emotion Classification on Science Fiction (Dystopian Literature)
+# Sentiment Analysis and Emotion Classification on Science Fiction (Dystopian Literature)

 Using binary sentiment analysis to classify literary texts into positive/negative sentiment, and multi-class emotion classification ten emotion categories: fear, anger, anticipation, trust, surprise, positive, negative, sadness, disgust, joy.
 This project also performed emotion profiling for the top 3 characters in one of the books (2BR02B by Kurt Vonnegut) in the collection.